An understatement is a figure of speech employed by writers or speakers to intentionally make a situation seem less important than it really is.

 “I have to have this operation.
 It isn’t very serious.
 I have this tiny little tumor on the brain.”

-Having a tumor in the brain is a serious issue, which has been understated in the above statement.
+Having a tumor in the brain is a serious issue, which has been understated in this excerpt.

 [Aunt Sally] “Good gracious, anybody hurt?”